countable-web/open-source-corporation/divisions/consulting/ORG_CHART.md

 ### Cons
   * Value based billing has better incentive alignment with clients (so should be introduced where possible).
+  * The consultancy has much lower margins at first glance.
+However, the consultancy will have

 ## Roles